Laws, Regulations & Codes

 • Monitors will report all late arrivals and other infractions to the Tournament Director.

-The Tournament Director (TD) is responsible for the smooth running of the Trials and has absolute jurisdiction on all matters pertaining to the bidding and the play.
-Players must use the "Call Director" function within BBO to summon the TD to their table as required.
+The Tournament Director (TD) is responsible for the smooth running of the tournaments and has absolute jurisdiction on all matters pertaining to the bidding and the play.
+Players must use the "Call Director" function within the online environment to summon the TD to their table as required.

 Penalties for Infractions

-During the play the following IMPS penalties will apply:
+During the play the following penalties will apply:

 • Boards which cannot be played due to slow play:

-• Average + (being 3 IMPS) to the non-offending side
+• Average + (or 3 IMPS at Teams) to the non-offending side

-• Average - (being -3 IMPS) to the offending side
+• Average - (or -3 IMPS at Teams) to the offending side

 • Boards which cannot be played or completed due to Internet connectivity issues:

-• Average + (being 3 IMPS) to the non-offending side
+• Average + (or 3 IMPS at Teams) to the non-offending side

-Victory Point (VP) penalties will apply in the following situations:
+At Teams, the following Victory Point (VP) penalties will apply:

-• Late arrival at playing venue (or at home):
+• Late arrival at the venue (or at home):

 • Up to 5 minutes late - penalty of 1 VP